lammps/lammps/doc/src/compute_ave_sphere_atom.rst

 Output info
 """""""""""

-This compute calculates a per-atom array with two columns: mass density and temperature.
+This compute calculates a per-atom array with two columns: mass density in density :doc:`units <units>` and temperature in temperature :doc:`units <units>`.

 These values can be accessed by any command that uses per-atom values from a compute as input.
 See the :doc:`Howto output <Howto_output>` doc